AleksiSalminen/BillingSystem/README.md

 The project assignment document is "Tehtavananto.pdf"

-The plan for the project is in folder "suunnitelma" The final document for the project is in folder "dokumentaatio" The project features are also listed in "ominaisuudet.xls"
+The plan for the project is in folder "suunnitelma".
+The final document for the project is in folder "dokumentaatio".
+The project features are also listed in "ominaisuudet.xls"

 Everything else has to do with the actual implementation of the program